JanDitzen/nwxtregress/README.md

 # nwxtregress
 Network Regressions in Stata with unbalanced panel data and time varying network structures or spatial weight matrices.

+PLEASE NOTE: THE CURRENT VERSION HAS SOME BUGS!
+A NEW VERSION WILL BE AVAILABLE SOON!

 __Table of Contents__
 1. [Syntax](#1-syntax)
 2. [Description](#2-description)